 How Can You Claim For The Loss Of Consortium?

 You may be able to include a loss of consortium claim in a personal injury lawsuit over your partner’s injury.
 However, the validity and success of this claim will primarily depend on how severe the injury is.
 A catastrophic or permanent injury such as a coma, an amputation, or a paralysis is more likely to be considered by the courts, than an injury that only requires crutches for a week.

-If you are wondering whether your partner’s injury entitles you to compensation, please do not hesitate to talk to us at Willens Injury Law Offices.
+If you are wondering whether your partner’s injury entitles you to compensation, please do not hesitate to talk to us at Willens & Baez.
 We can examine the details of the case together to see how much you may be able to claim and how you can successfully claim it.